It is no longer 'glamorous' to become terrorist in Jammu and Kashmir: Lt Gen Pandey | Law-Order

 Sharing data of counter-terrorist operations, he said 330 terrorists have been killed or surrendered since January last year -- the highest in a decade-and-a-half.

-These are significant numbers when seen in the backdrop of falling recruitment and infiltration from across the border in the last four years.
+The number is significant when seen in the backdrop of falling recruitment and infiltration from across the border in the last four years.
 Only 142 people joined the terrorist ranks in 2021.

-''As many as 171 terrorists -- 151 locals and 20 Pakistanis -- were killed in 2021, while 45 terrorists, including 10 Pakistani terrorists, were eliminated till now this year.
+''As many as 171 terrorists -- 151 locals and 20 Pakistanis -- were killed in 2021, while 45 terrorists, including 10 Pakistanis, have been eliminated till now this year.
 As many as 87 terrorists were apprehended or surrendered in 2021 and 27 terrorists this year,'' he said.

 ''The killing of terrorists off late has been possible because of human intelligence...people are fed up with terrorism,'' he said.